 You have the first right of refusal to purchase your leased vehicle for the residual value.
 If you do not purchase it, the dealership has the next opportunity.
 And if it does not purchase it, the lease company gets it back and sends it to the auction.
 Like trading your vehicle in, if you purchase your leased car, there are no fees or charges.

-Choosing a car lease takeover relieves you from the monthly payments but at the same time, you take care of the documentation hassle.
+Choosing a car lease takeover relieves you from the monthly payments and also takes care of any documentation hassle.
 Using the help of your leasing company or the advice of Grand Prix Motors can save your effort.
-Check our buy back program to make some money or let us do everything for you.
+Check our buy-back program to make some money or let us do everything for you.
 Contact us to get a transparent and detailed review of the best options for you!

 #enjoy your freedom with Grand Prix Motors!